harivenkat06/synaptix-frontier-ai-hack/README.md

 ---

 ## 💡 Solution
-Synaptix uses Pathway to create a live streaming pipeline that monitors local directories.
+ApexEdge uses Pathway to create a live streaming pipeline that monitors local directories.
 As soon as a `.txt` or `.pdf` file is added or edited, the context is instantly updated and available for **Gemini 1.5 Flash** to reason over.

 ---